herselamkahsay/final-project/README.md

 ---
 ## challenges
-my challenge is to apply my knowledge of ***javascript*** 90% of my time was to make it interactive or applying JS. finally after a lot of struggle i finish my project and other challenge was to understand and how to use API.
-I make search to read about and it was great response.
+my challenge is to apply my knowledge of ***javascript*** 90% of my time was to make it interactive or applying JS and other challenge was to understand and how to use API.
+I make search to read about and it was great response.Finally after a lot of struggle i finish my project

 ## Some links I used as a reference and source